pereiralab/erl/pereira lab.md

 * GP is supported with funding from the National Health and Medical Research Council Project and Investigator Grants #1099655 and #1173991, institutional funding for the WA Health and Artificial Intelligence Consortium, the Health Effects Institute USA, and the Research Council of Norway through its Centres of Excellence funding scheme #262700.
 * GAT is supported with funding from the National Health and Medical Research Council Investigator Grant #1195716.
 * AKR and MS are supported with funding from the National Health and Medical Research Council, project grant #1141510.
-* MLM is supported with funding from the the National Breast Cancer Froundation and the WA Health Translation Network.
+* MLM is supported with funding from the the National Breast Cancer Foundation and the WA Health Translation Network.
 * LK is supported with funding from an Australia Award, Commonwealth of Australia
 * DF is supported with funding from the Wesfarmers Centre of Vaccines & Infectious Diseases at the Telethon Kids Institute
 * GD is supported with funding from Australian Research Council Centre of Excellence